J. C. Hermust

 Key tracks

-Neon Pulse — This breakthrough single defined his signature sound of melodic synth-pop fused with intricate electronic rhythms.
+Neon Logic — This Platinum-certified single defined his signature blend of pulsing synth-pop with introspective lyrics and served as his commercial breakthrough.